madskristensen/WebAnalyzer/README.md

 - Runs when a file is opened and when the file is saved
 - Run on a single file, folder or the entire project
 - Configuration files lets you select what rules to run
+- Configuration can be specified on project or solution level
 - Both errors and warnings are supported
 - Option to turn off one or more linters
 - Smart logic ignores certain files from linting